We Installed This Peel & Stick Tile for Just $50 and Love the Results!

 - Floor Pops is a very highly-rated vinyl product, and I have seen several DIY bloggers install it with success.

 - The investment in the project was $50 in materials.
-Each packet has 10 tiles which covers 10 square feet.
+Each packet has 10 tiles that cover 10 square feet and cost only $14.97 per pack.

 - Thanks to Amazon, it was delivered right to my doorstep so no trips to the hardware store needed!